 And the best part?
 Fundraising can allow you to do all that while having fun!

-In this blog post, I have come up with a list of 14 effective and fun fundraising ideas that your school can implement in your fundraising strategy.
+In this blog post, I have come up with a list of 14 effective and fun school fundraising ideas that you can implement in your fundraising strategy.

 Let’s get started!

 1. Host a school festival fundraiser

 Get your community involved by hosting a festival fundraiser!

 For example, your school can throw a fall festival.
 You can set up stations where people can enjoy fall-inspired activities by purchasing carnival tickets.

 Here are several fun fall festival ideas you can consider: